 At first I thought Betye Saar didn’t have much to offer.
-I had heard but didn’t really hear of her.
-If I would have known, I would have come before the last day.
+I had heard of her… but who was she really?
+If I would have known, I would have visited her exhibition before the last day.
 But, hey, at least I made it!
 And, I finally met the work- the Wash Boards.
 The mammy’s revolutionized.

 My Grandma cleaned.
 That’s how she made her living.
 She cleaned homes.
 She smiled a lot.
 She was a kind person, her clients said.
 But, she was also scorn.
 She was also taken advantage of.
 She was given the shorter end of the stick.
 Not a life of sweetness at all.
 That’s whom I thought of mostly, Grandma.

 I never used a washboard.
 I am almost willing to bet that my mom did.
 Maybe around her house as a child.
 She’s not here for me to ask her.
 There was one in my house while growing up.
 It was a musical instrument to me.
 Mom had purchased a white washing machine that we all loved.
 So, we played with the washing board, until we forgot about it.

 The washing board suggest the memories of the African American women who did cleaning for others and their life style.
 Their characteristics that came with it.
 “They had a certain cleanliness about them”…mentioned Saar in her editorial…. and that, they did, Ms. Saar.
 There are some of those women who are still around.